thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 What is LiTOY?
 ==============
 There are several ways to look at it:
 * LiTOY is a python script using pandas to create and manage a list of your goals.
 Those goals or objectives can be short, medium or long term.
-The idea is to rank them in a smart way using pairwise comparisons and several [ELO scores](https://en.wikipedia.org/wiki/Elo_rating_system).
+The idea is to rank them in a smart way using pairwise comparisons ("reviews") and several [ELO scores](https://en.wikipedia.org/wiki/Elo_rating_system).
 * A way to always follow the gradient of optimally-spent time: using LiTOY you always do what's most important and quick to do.
 * An organizer aiming at centralizing all your goals in a single place while quickly ranking them in an order reflecting user preferences.
 * A way for me to increase my Python skills.